Thalia geniculata aka Arrowroot

 Arrowroot, Fire Flag, Alligator Flag

-How to care for Arrowroot
+How difficult is it to take care of Arrowroot

 If you're looking for a plant that offers a moderate level of challenge, Arrowroot is a great choice to test your gardening skills.